-Adrienne Armes was born and raised in Atlanta, Georgia.
+Adrienne Armes grew up in Atlanta, Georgia.
 She graduated in 2001 from Berry College in Rome, Georgia with a double major in Religion and Spanish.
-In 2002 she married Travis Armes and together they attended seminary at Emmanuel Christian Seminary (formerly Emmanuel School of Religion) in Johnson City, Tennessee.
+In 2002 she married Travis Armes and together they attended seminary at Emmanuel School of Religion in Johnson City, Tennessee.
 While completing her Master of Arts in Religion she worked as the Children’s Ministry Director at Colonial Heights Christian Church in Kingsport, Tennessee.

 Upon graduation from Emmanuel Christian Seminary in 2007 Adrienne served for over six years at Chaparral Christian Church in Scottsdale, Arizona ministering to children and youth and leading music at a contemporary worship service.
 In 2012 Adrienne moved to Durham, North Carolina, and ministered to children and youth at Cornerstone Presbyterian Church (PCUSA) in Cary, North Carolina.
 In 2014 Adrienne moved to San Clemente, California.
 Before moving to CT, Adrienne was the Director of Children’s Ministry at First Christian Church in Oceanside, California.

-Rev. Armes is an ordained minister with standing in the Christian Church (Disciples of Christ)* and will seek dual standing with the United Church of Christ through the Connecticut Conference UCC.
+Rev. Armes is an ordained minister with dual standing in the Christian Church (Disciples of Christ) the United Church of Christ.
 Adrienne is passionate about creating a fun and welcoming place for young people to experience God.
 She has 10 years of ordained ministry experience, primarily in the area of children and youth ministries.
 She is an expert in curriculum development and teaching the Bible to young people.
 She has led a number of youth service trips, including to Mexico.
 She plays the guitar and has experience leading worship bands of youth and adults.
 Adrienne’s husband Rev. Travis Armes is also an ordained minister in the Christian Church (Disciples of Christ).
-Adrienne and Travis have two children: Madeleine will be entering 6th grade in the fall and Ben will be entering 1st grade.
+Adrienne and Travis have two children: Madeleine and Ben.

 Jane Frogley grew up in rural Wisconsin, and she received her bachelors degree in piano and music history from the University of Wisconsin.
 She also has graduate degrees in music history from the University of California and Oxford University.
 Although her primary training is in classical music, she loves music of all eras and backgrounds, and one of her favorite things is finding a great new piece to share!